psi-4ward/Lightbox4ward/README.md

-# HEADLINE
+# Lightbox4ward v3

-desc
+**ATTENTION**: This version ist ***NOT*** compatible with previous Lightbox4ward versions!

+A lightbox based on jQuery [fancybox](http://www.fancyapps.com/fancybox).
+It brings a `Lightbox4ward` ContentElement with support for:

+* Single Images
+* Galleries
+* Media Elements: Video/Audio
+* Articles
+* External Content: Websites, Youtube Videos

+## Installation
-Just copy the files to `system/modules/BgSlider` and run a database-update.
-Or use the Contao extension repository.
+1. Just copy the files to `system/modules/lightbox4ward` or use the Contao Composer.

-After installation you could create a new Module `BgSlider` and include it into your pagelayout.

-If you use the Navigation youve to CSS `#BgSliderPrev` and `#BgSliderNext` Elements a bit.
-They get injected into `<body>`.
+2. run a database-update
+3. include the `j_lightbox4ward` jQuery Template in your Layout.
+4. you can configure the Lightbox using contao settings
+5. create your Lightbox4ward content elements

 License: http://www.gnu.org/licenses/lgpl-3.0.html LGPL <br>
 Author: [4ward.media](http://www.4wardmedia.de)